 A handful of barberries makes a healthy addition to your breakfast and trail mixes or to snack on throughout the day.

-To get the full benefits from your barberries, they can be rehydrated first; soak in cold water for 10minutes , drain and saute in some oil until they begin to swell.
+To get the most out of them, they must be rehydrated first; soak in cold water for 10minutes , drain and saute in some oil until they begin to swell.

 Or you can simply crush the dry berries with coarse salt and use as rub on lamb, pork or chicken before grilling for a tangy edge of flavour.